MichaelTj02/EchoesOfExpression/README.md

 ## 💾 Output

-- The final full-size collaborative canvas will be saved as:
+- The final full-size collaborative canvas will be saved at:
   ```
-  final_collaborative_canvas.png
+  image/final_collaborative_canvas.png
   ```

 ---